MicrosoftDocs/bot-docs/articles/bot-design-principles.md

 ## Next steps

-Now that you're familiar with some basic principles of bot design, learn more about designing the user experience, bot capabilities, and common patterns in the remainder of this section.
+Now that you're familiar with some basic principles of bot design, learn more about designing the user experience, and common patterns in the remainder of this section.